64kramsystem/personal_notes/bash.md

-myvar=value                         # no spaces around equal; if value includes spaces, it must be quoted myvar=$myvar2                       # $myvar2 doesn't require quotes unset myvar                         # delete myvar export myvar=value                  # makes available to subshells. `local export` is allowed, but doesn't work as intended ((var+=1))                          # increment variable value ((var++)) || true                   # increment variable value.
+myvar=value                         # no spaces around equal; if value includes spaces, it must be quoted myvar=$myvar2                       # $myvar2 doesn't require quotes unset myvar                         # delete myvar export myvar=value                  # makes available to subshells (also applies to local vars). `local export` is allowed, but doesn't work as intended
+((var+=1))                          # increment variable value
+((var++)) || true                   # increment variable value.
 WATCH OUT!!! `|| true` is required if var=0 before the increment/decrement!!!!